katarighe/TDD-Project/README.md

 <!-- PROJECT DESCRIPTION -->

-# School Library Management System  <a name="about-project"></a>
+# TDD Project <a name="about-project"></a>

-The **School Library Management System** is a is a Ruby-built app that revolutionizes library management by making it easy to catalog, track, and lend books to students and teachers.
+The **TDD Project** is a is a Ruby-built app that revolutionizes library management by making it easy to catalog, track, and lend books to students and teachers.

 ## 🛠 Built With <a name="built-with"></a>